 Hezekiah vs. Isaiah (2 Kings 18-20)

 Unfortunately, Judah was headed towards the same outcome as her big sister.
 God sent prophets to warn Judah against imitating the ways of Israel.
 King Hezekiah responded positively to the prophetic word.
 He removed the high places and cut down the Asherah poles.
-2 Kings 18-19 says that Hezekiah held fast to the Lord and kept his commandments.
+Second Kings 18-19 says that Hezekiah held fast to the Lord and kept his commandments.
 When Assyrian threat came, he cried out to God for help.
 Through the mediation of the prophet Isaiah, God heard and responded to Hezekiah.
 Finally a good guy!
 Right?

 If only it were that simple.
 Later in his reign, Hezekiah makes some pretty foolish moves.
 When the superpower Babylon emerges as a world threat, Hezekiah invites Babylonian envoys into his storehouses and shows off all of his wealth.
 His pride makes him and his kingdom vulnerable to attack.
-This folly incites an oracle of judgment from Isaiah— Judah will also go into exile (2 Kgs 20).
+This folly incites an oracle of judgment from Isaiah— Judah will also go into exile (2 Kings 20).

 Josiah vs. Huldah

 There are more bad guys, including the worst of Judah’s kings, Manasseh, but we also get a surprisingly “good guy” character in 2 Kings 22.
 Josiah takes the throne.
 During his reign, the law book is discovered and read aloud.
 Josiah is heartbroken over Judah’s sin and sends Huldah, the prophetess, to inquire of the Lord.
 What should Judah do?!